qcuaeh/molalignlib/README.md

-**MolAlignLib** is a fortran library based on random rotations and quasi-local RMSD minimizations to align rigid molecules and clusters.
+**MolAlignLib** is a Fortran and Python library based on random rotations and quasi-local RMSD minimizations to align rigid molecules and clusters.
 The details of the method can be found in publication [[1]](#1).

 ![graphical abstract](abstract.png)